fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - Philip Deloria, “The Invention of Thanksgiving”, _New Yorker_, 95.37 (November 25, 2019): 70--74.
 - [First Thanksgiving Menu](https://www.smithsonianmag.com/history/what-was-on-the-menu-at-the-first-thanksgiving-511554/)

-{% include alert.html class='warning' title='Reading Quiz' text="
+{% include alert.html class='warning' title='Readings Quiz' text="
 This quiz covers basics from the readings, but also has short answer questions about the various myths and meanings associated with Thanksgiving.
-How much does Thanksgiving reflect nationalism (of some people) and marginalization (of other people)?
+How much does Thanksgiving reflect both nationalism (of some people) and marginalization (of other people)?
 "%}